birukjira/birukjira/README.md

 <h3 align="center">A Passionate Web Developer From Ethiopia 👨‍💻</h3>

 <br/>
 <p><strong>Welcome to my profile!
-I'm coder by passion & profession :man_technologist:, Diy by hobby :hammer: A calm personality with good command on JavaScript, HTML, CSS, BootStrap and Node with more than 4 years of experience in IT industry.</strong></p>
+I'm coder by passion & profession :man_technologist:, DIY by hobby :hammer: A calm personality with good command on JavaScript, HTML, CSS, BootStrap and Node with more than 4 years of experience in IT industry.</strong></p>
 </br>

 <ul>